AleJuco/Baymin/README.md

 ---

-## 📸 Demo

-*(Replace this line with a screenshot of your Dashboard or a GIF of Baymini scanning a product)*

----

 ## ✨ Features

 * **👁️ AI Vision Analysis:** Uses **Gemini 2.5 Flash** to visually analyze product packaging and ingredient labels in milliseconds.